MontCOMM

 Zoom is cool, but the room rules!

-MonTECH ensures a quality conference experience for our remote attendees, but there are major perks if you join us on campus on August 15th.
+MonTECH ensures a quality conference experience for our remote attendees, but there are major perks if you join us in person.
 They include facetime with our speaker, free merch, prizes, and the opportunity for hands-on with MonTECH’s AAC and education supports.
 Not to mention, a night in fabulous downtown Missoula, MT!

 MontCOMM Learning Objectives